 for their thespian tendencies and ritualistic abilities -

 presenting the 6th, 7th,

-and 8th degrees at the semi-annual Scottish Rite reunion in
+and 8th degrees of the Scottish Rite and The Traitor,

 Order of the Eastern Star